UberGuidoZ/Scripts/Python/README.md

 # Python scripts
-Check comments in code for details.
+Check all comments in code for details.